BenjaminWills/programming-notes/terraform/terraform_notes.md

 It is wise to store states in version controlled software.

 It is a `JSON` structure that contains config data.

+## Immutability of terraform

+Mutable infrastructure can be modified, immutable infrastructure cannot be modified, thus we must destroy the old infrastrucutre and create a new one with the updated attribute.
+This is how `terraform` works.
+This makes `versioning` easier as the whole stack is recreated on modification.

 ## Best practices